MatthewGerber/raspberry-py/docs/cad-parts.md

 <iframe src="https://gmail3021534.autodesk360.com/shares/public/SH286ddQT78850c0d8a4f16d8ed322db9a1e?mode=embed" width="800" height="600" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

-How to control a two-axis linear gantry system?
+How do you control a two-axis linear gantry system?
 The simple solution is to [use two stepper motors](https://www.youtube.com/watch?v=uOSCsBbsX4w), one attached to each axis.
 The harder solution:  Use [two fixed-position stepper motors with a crazy, winding belt](https://www.youtube.com/watch?v=IkM2K7CsiHo).
 There are advantages each way.
 The former is simpler to design and build; however, the motor mass is attached to each axis, which is not ideal when the axes are changing direction quickly.
 In the latter design, the motors have fixed